rjtwohey/ac-config-vue-sfs/README.md

 ## Modifying Other Configuration Parameters

-Many of the other configuration parameters do not affect the connection itself and can be changed whoever you see fit.
+Many of the other configuration parameters do not affect the connection itself and can be changed however you see fit.
 They are not exposed in the UI because the intention of this app is to focus on items that need to be customized on per-provider basis.